wuchao-cn/opentrons/opentrons-ai-server/README.md

 Now the API is running at <http://localhost:8000>
 View the API docs in a browser at <http://localhost:8000/docs>

+##### Docker shell

+1. make clean
+1. make build
+1. make run-shell
+1. make shell

+Now you are in the docker container and can inspect the environment and such.

 #### Direct API Interaction and Authentication

 > There is only 1 endpoint with the potential to call the OpenAI API.
 This is the `/api/chat/completion` endpoint.
 This endpoint requires authentication and the steps are outlined below.
 In the POST request body setting `"fake": true` will short circuit the handling of the call.
 The OpenAI API will not be hit.
 Instead, a hard coded response is returned.
 We plan to extend this capability to allow for live local testing of the UI without calling the OpenAI API.